FelipeCosta55/BMI-2.0/README.md

 It should tell them the interpretation of their BMI based on the BMI value.

 Used Logical operators together with If statements to print different messages deppending on different BMI's.

+Code is in main.py, the other files can be ignored, they are just for IDE's console configuration.